a01285857-cyber/snowflake-budget-variance-ford/README.md

 ## About

-Developed by **Ana Gabriela Urbina** as part of a team project for the *Integración de Bases de Datos con Snowflake* course — Educación Continua, Tecnológico de Monterrey.
+Developed by **Ana Gabriela Urbina** as part of a team project for the *Integración de Bases de Datos con Snowflake* course, Tecnológico de Monterrey.